ajantaju/F4FEVR/README.md

 Open folder where you installed.

 Copy the files from "Game Folder Files" to your Fallout 4VR game folder.
+If updating backup folder and do a clean install/verify files.

 Open MO2 that was just downloaded.